mjwhitta/zoom/README.md

 ## TODO

+- Convert to ruby gem
 - Need to test to see if any ag/ack/grep flags break functionality
 - Make comments/documentation more thorough
 - Add documentation for making custom classes for profiles